Lercanidipine is a calcium channel blocker medicine used to treat high blood pressure (hypertension).

 Lercanidipine is only available on prescription.
 It comes as tablets.

-Who can and can't take lercanidipine
+Who can take lercanidipine

-Lercanidipine isn't suitable for some people.
+Lercanidipine is not suitable for some people.

-Tell your doctor before starting lercanidipine if you:
+To make sure it's safe for you, tell your doctor before starting lercanidipine if you:

 - have liver or kidney disease